erdbeerschoggi/Lernperiode-8/docs/tutorial.md

 # Previous Knowledge

-We'll assume you dont know how to code or have a slim knowledge of coding.
+We'll assume you have a slim knowledge of coding.

 # What you'll learn